 Some positions are a hybrid of a performance combined with teaching some workshops.
 In this case it could be a big red flag if you don’t have any teaching experience.
 I would recommend having two versions of your resume- one performance only, and one that blends performance and teaching beautifully, showcasing both your prowess on stage and your ability to be a dependable, high quality coach IF YOU ARE APPLYING FOR COACHING POSITIONS.

 I didn’t come across anyone that only wanted to see teaching on a resume.
 Your notoriety as a performer lends credence to your classes.
-Why would someone want to learn from someone who has barely been on stage?

 Does it need to be one page?Well, it certainly would make it tidier not to have multiple leaves flapping about, or perhaps you could print out a double sided version when you need a hard copy.
 But (unless they’ve specifically asked for it) no one is going to throw you in the shredder for not having a one page.
 Probably.

 That said, never take 10 words to say what could be said in 5.
 Look at your resume and ask yourself if it represents you the way you want to be represented.
 Ask yourself if it looks tidy and clean.
 If you didn’t know you, would it tell the Story of You that is accurate, supports your claim, and flatters all your hard work?

 Never fear, I have a template, easy to download and fill in, that I made for just such an occasion- however it's only available to my mailing list- but you can totally join the dark side here and get access to it and some other goodies too: https://thoughtful-artisan-5947.ck.page/3ed9ac5ebd